NicholasPCole/byo-lisp/README.md

 Updates will be presented in class each Tuesday in class from July 15 to August 5 inclusive (four weeks).
 The final day of classes is August 5.

+### July 15

+* Who are you working with, if anybody?
+* What are you working on?
+* What have you done so far?
+* What do you hope to accomplish by next week?
+How?
+(Who’s doing what, if this is a team?)
+* What do you need to move forward?